Presque Isle State Park: Gull Point Natural Area

-Human beings have played a role in the ecology of Presque Isle since at least the Erielhonan.
+Human beings have played a role in the ecology of Presque Isle since at least the time of the Erielhonan.
 The natural drift of sand is hindered or stopped by breakwaters, permanent structures, and roads.
-Roads also do not absorb rainwater, causing erosion, and break up natural habitats.
-Excavations such as those to make the waterworks basins or the marina have destroyed habitats, but yearly artificial replenishment with sand helps to create new ones.
+Roads also fail to absorb rainwater, leading to erosion and disruption of natural habitats.
+Excavations, such as those for the waterworks basins or the marina, have destroyed habitats; however, yearly artificial replenishment with sand helps create new ones.
 One area within the park is closed to all public use from April to November to minimize the impact of humans: it is the easternmost part of the park, Gull Point.

-Gull Point at Presque Isle State Park has been set aside as a Pennsylvania "State Park Natural Area".
-These areas provide locations for scientific observation of natural systems; they protect examples of natural interest and beauty as well as examples of unique and typical animal and plant habitats.
+Gull Point at Presque Isle State Park has been designated as a Pennsylvania "State Park Natural Area".
+These areas provide locations for scientific observation of natural systems, protecting examples of natural interest and beauty, as well as unique and typical habitats for animals and plants.

 Gull Point covers 319 acre, of which 67 acre form the Natural Area and are closed to park visitors during the height of the bird migrations.
-The natural area is a safe haven and resting spot for migrating and nesting birds.
+The natural area is a haven and resting spot for migrating and nesting birds.
 Many of the species of birds that rest at Gull Point are not seen anywhere else in Pennsylvania.
-Presque Isle lies on the Atlantic Flyway, a major migratory path, and some of these birds migrate from as far north as the Arctic Circle to South America.
+Presque Isle lies on the Atlantic Flyway, a primary migratory path, and some of these birds migrate from as far north as the Arctic Circle to South America.
 They pass through in November on their long flights south and return in April on their flights north.

-Erosion and deposition of sand, which has formed Gull Point, continues to change it.
+Erosion and deposition of sand, which have formed Gull Point, continue to change it.
 From May 1991 to October 2006, Gull Point lost a total of 4.6 acre, and if this trend continues, it may become an island.
 After the breakwaters were constructed in 1992, less sand was added to replenish the beaches.
-Federal funding of sand replenishment has been cut off since 2005, leading to further reduction in sand added to the peninsula.
-Without new sand, erosion has reduced the northern beaches of Gull Point, even while regions to the east and south have continued to grow at a slower rate, for a net yearly loss of 0.4 acre.
+Federal funding for sand replenishment has been cut off since 2005, leading to a further reduction in the amount of sand added to the peninsula.
+Without new sand, erosion has reduced the northern beaches of Gull Point, even as regions to the east and south have continued to grow at a slower rate, resulting in a net yearly loss of 0.4 acre.